dayedepps/statgen-esalq/former-students.md

 #### Carina de Oliveira Anoni

 _**Carina**_ is an Agronomist, has a PhD (2016) and Msc (2012) degree in Genetics and Plant Breeding from Department of Genetics at ESALQ/USP.
-Now she is scientist inside the Plant Breeding group at Monsanto.
+Now she is scientist of the Plant Breeding group at Monsanto.

 #### Guilherme da Silva Pereira